mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### New Bus Triggers Model Erasure
-The AC and DC models must be defined when a finite number of buses are defined, otherwise, adding a new bus will delete them.
+The AC and DC models must be defined once a finite number of buses has been defined, otherwise, adding a new bus will delete them.
 For example, if we attempt to add a new bus to the `PowerSystem` type that was previously created, the current AC and DC models will be completely erased:
 ```@repl ACDCModelUpdate
 addBus!(system; label = "Bus 4", type = 2)
 system.model.ac.nodalMatrix